harveybc/data-logger/README.md

 ### Configuration File

-The visualizer uses a configuration file located in the visualizer/visualizer directory that sets the Web service parameters and the configuration of the input and output plugins.
+The data_logger uses a configuration file located in the data_logger/data_logger directory that sets the Web service parameters and the configuration of the input and output plugins.

 The following is the default JSON configuration file: